kfrancischen/MESH/doc/docs/installation.md

 #### Prerequisites
 MESH comes with two versions: one has OpenMP support if the system has OpenMP libraries; one has MPI support.
-Both of them requires the following Prerequisites:
+Both of them require the following prerequisites:

 * [Lapack](http://www.netlib.org/lapack/) and [blas](http://www.netlib.org/blas/) (or blas mutants, such as [openblas](http://www.openblas.net/), [atlas](http://math-atlas.sourceforge.net/), or [mkl](https://software.intel.com/en-us/intel-mkl)).
 For MacOS this is not necessary.
 * [Lua](https://www.lua.org/) version >= 5.2 (version 5.3.x is preferred).